 The purpose of this report is to provide an effective guide to the most significant matters reported in the accounts.
 Its aim is to be fair, balanced and understandable for the users of the financial statements.
-The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19, supported by International Financial Reporting Standards (IFRS), and are in respect of the financial year ended 31 March 2019.
+The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22, supported by International Financial Reporting Standards (IFRS), and are in respect of the financial year ended 31 March 2022.
+Where appropriate we have commented on the impact of the Covid pandemic on the accounts even though the effect of this falls mainly in the new financial year.
+Other reports set out the effect in the new financial year and over the medium term.

-The pages that follow are the Authority's Accounts for 2018/19.
+The pages that follow are the Authority's Accounts for 2021/22.
 These comprise: